 Please also visit our Companies Act Microsite, which brings you detailed analysis, commentary, tailored guides and updates about the new Companies Act.

-- In identifying the issues with responsible Directors should have on their radar at quarterly board meetings and the information that they should receive to address those issues
+- In identifying the issues responsible directors should have on their radar at quarterly board meetings and the information that they should receive to address those issues.

 Company Secretarial: Services